Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

 \subsection{Variance of reconstructions}

-Given the stochastic nature of the diffusion model pipeline, it is important to verify that any produced results can remain consistent if applied to the wider data set.
+Given the stochastic nature of the diffusion model pipeline, it is important to verify that any produced results can remain consistent if applied to the wider dataset.
 Although the nonmasked region of the images will remain fixed over repeat samples, the random walk performed in the inpainting procedure could lead the samples to a different area of the search space.
 This would result in a different, but possibly equally plausible, output image.

-We perform the inpainting pipeline seven separate times on the same subset of the data.
+As part of a single application of the pipeline, seven samples are generated.
 To ensure that any low variance in samples is not caused by the model simply `remembering' the true image from its training examples, all resampling is applied on images the model has never seen before.
-The mean and variance over a normalised by brightness MSE are shown in \cref{fig:boxplots_mse}.
+The mean and variance over a normalised-by-brightness MSE are shown in \cref{fig:boxplots_mse}.

-The top figure shows that irrespective of magnitude, the model achieves similar relative median error across all images, highlighting the impact of the normalised loss throughout training.
-However, the difference in the scheduler over images of different quality and brightness is made evident in the bottom figure.
-The consistency of generated outputs vary drastically as fainter (and therefore lower S/N) images produce widely different pixels when resampled.
+The top figure shows that, irrespective of magnitude, the model achieves a similar relative median error across all images, highlighting the impact of the normalised loss throughout training.
+However, the difference in the scheduler over images of different quality and brightness is evident in the bottom figure.
+The consistency of generated outputs varies drastically as fainter (and therefore typically lower S/N) images produce widely different pixels when resampled.